Corporate income tax and undistributed corporate income are issues for business owners and their tax attorney and/or business attorney.

 Due to changes of tax rates and the above code sections, use of the C Corporation can make less sense depending upon the taxpayer’s overall circumstances.
 Often the choice to operate as a C Corporation is by default because the entity must operate in the C Corporate form, and/or is ineligible to make the S Election with Form 2553 and operate as an S Corporation.

+This article has been drafted by John McGuire.
+John is a business attorney and tax attorney at The McGuire Law Firm.
 When deciding upon your choice of entity, or if you have questions regarding entity taxation, please feel free to contact a Denver tax attorney or business attorney at The McGuire Law Firm.